Training and events

 LGBT+ Research at Loughborough

-Loughborough’s Doctoral College is delighted to announce its first ‘LGBT+ Research at Loughborough’ event that is free and open to all to attend.
+Loughborough’s Doctoral College was delighted to host its first ‘LGBT+ Research at Loughborough’ event that was free and open to all to attend in May 2018.

 The speakers and titles of their presentations are as follows: